Samuel-Risner/firefox-relay-folders/README.md

-# mozilla-relay-folders
+# firefox-relay-folders

-An extension that allows you to use folders on the Mozilla Relay page (https://relay.firefox.com/accounts/profile/).
+An extension that allows you to use folders on the Firefox Relay page (https://relay.firefox.com/accounts/profile/).